phac-nml/mikrokondo/docs/usage/configuration.md

 nanopore_chemistry = "r1041_e82_400bps_hac_v4.2.0" // Note the quotes around the value
 ```

+## Assembly with Flye (Nanopore and Pacbio)
+As Flye provides different assembly optoins for Nanopore or Pacbio reads of varying qualities the `--fly_read_type` parameter can be altered from the command line.
+The default value is set too `hq` (High quality for Nanopore reads, and HiFi for bacterial reads).
+User options include `hq`, `corr` and `raw`, and a default value can be specified in the `nextflow.config` file.

 ## Running Kraken2 instead of Mash
 If you really like Kraken2 for speciation, you can enable it over Mash at the command line by specifying:
 `--run_kraken true`